nimakam/nimakam-notes/stablecoin/system.md

   - Savings functional area
   - Price feeds functional area
   - Liquidation functional area
-- Loans
+- Loan accounts
 - Savings accounts
-- Price feeds
+- Price feed accounts
-- Liquidation accounts
+- Liquidator accounts

 As part of this proposal, we will discuss in detail the functionality of each component as well as how end-to-end scenarios function.